 What I also like about Peer-to-Peer lending is that it's all manageable online.
 You can open the account, deposit money, invest, and then get your returns back without ever leaving your house or even talking to another human being.
 Compare that to opening a bank account or visiting properties to invest in real estate.
 For me, that's how investments should be like nowadays.

-To sum, there are indeed risks that come with investing in Peer-to-Peer lending.
+To sum up, there are indeed risks that come with investing in Peer-to-Peer lending, as for all investments.
 However, we saw that we a careful selection of the platforms you are investing in, and by investing only in short-term loans with a buyback guarantee, you greatly reduce the risk of losing any money.
-For me, Peer-to-Peer lending is a great, modern way to invest money, that is completely passive, online, and that will give you great returns while keeping your money.
+For me, Peer-to-Peer lending is a great, modern way to invest money, that is completely passive, that you can manage from your computer, and that will give you great returns while keeping your money.
 I will therefore really recommend having Peer-to-Peer lending as a part of any investment portfolio.

 If you want to get started right away and check by yourself how a Peer-to-Peer lending platforms looks like, I recommend checking out Mintos.
 It is a platform that I have in my own portfolio for several years now, that has great returns (above 12%), and has the buyback guarantee that I was mentioning before.
 It takes less than 2 minutes to create a free account on the platform, and it's a great way to get started with a solid Peer-to-Peer lending platform.